 Gain familiarity with rowing-based workouts

-A typical practice will include stretching, land coaching on the ergs (rowing machines), light erg workouts to work on fundamentals of the rowing motion, and rowing on the water as a boat.
+A typical practice includes stretching, land coaching on the ergs (rowing machines), light erg workouts to work on fundamentals of the rowing motion, and rowing on the water as a boat.
 Includes 2 rowing sessions per day as well as a Wakefield Crew t-shirt.

 Price is $300 per week of camp.
 Scholarships are available if needed.
 Wakefield Crew does not want there to be any financial barriers to the sport.